elchs/LetoDBf/Readme.txt

       4.2.2 Codepage support

+ This topic relates mainly to index files.
+ Each connection can use a different codepage.
+ Each connection is actually limited to use same codepage for all its tables.
+ You should avoid to open the *same* DBF aka its index files with different codepages.
+ These limits i may extend, if possible, in future if its' really needed.
+ It is important, with which CP setting the index was created and then later DBF data is modified.

  In the file: source/include/letocdp.ch you may adapt the list of available codepages.
- These will then be enabled/ loaded for a client connection, Each connection can use a different codepage, but you should not open the same DBF aka index files with different codepage.
-It is important, with which CP setting the index was created.
+These can then be enabled/ loaded for a client connection.
+ !
+After changing content in that include file, you have to rebuild the server !
+ The names in that file are the same you use in you sourcecode, but with prefix: HB_CODEPAGE_MyCodepage

+ Above shell be the recommended way to adapt the list of possible codepages.
+ Alternatively, you can enable *all* by Harbour known codepages by outcommenting in: letodb.hbp ( ledodbaddon/ letodbsvc ) the line with: "__HB_EXT_CDP__" [ remove the '#' at beginning ]

       4.2.3 Rushmore index supprt